wolfgramm1/startup/README.md

 - Calls to third party endpoints - this took a long time to get figured out. 😔
 - Backend service endpoints - Placeholders for login that stores the current user on the server.
 Endpoints for reviews.
 - Frontend calls service endpoints - I did this using the fetch function.

+### DB deliverable
+For this deliverable I stored the reviews in the database.

+- MongoDB Atlas database created - done!
+- Endpoints for data - Done.
+- Stores data in MongoDB - done!